 If you have leftovers, you can eat slices of cold ham straight from the fridge.
 The flavor makes a great cold sandwich!
 Otherwise, you can reheat it and enjoy it warm for another round of dinner or lunch!

 A dry rub is a mixture of dry spices and seasonings that is rubbed into meat to add more flavor.
-We’re using a mix of sugar, cinnamon, paprika, and more to add a caramelized coating of flavor to the skin of this oven baked ham.
+We’re using a mix of sugar, cinnamon, paprika, and more to add a caramelized coating of flavor to the skin of this oven-baked ham.

-More Easy Ham Recipes We Love
+More Oven Baked Ham Recipes We Love

 - Orange Honey Glazed Ham

-- Air Fryer Cranberry Glazed Ham
+- Pecan Bourbon Glazed Ham

 - Apple Ginger Glazed Ham

 How to Make Honey Glazed Ham Step by Step

 Prepare the Ham: Preheat the oven to 325°F and adjust the oven rack to the lower-middle position.
 Cover a roasting pan or rimmed baking sheet with foil and coat the metal rack insert with cooking spray.
 Unwrap an 8-pound spiral-cut ham and remove the plastic cap over the bone (if there is one).
 Place the ham, flat-side down, on the metal roasting rack.
 Set aside.

 Make the Honey Glaze: In a small bowl, whisk together ¼ cup of salted butter, 4 tablespoons of honey mustard, 2 tablespoons of honey, and 2 teaspoons of whole grain mustard.